harmony 鸿蒙Resource Categories and Access

 - string.json

 media Indicates media resources, including non-text files such as images, audios, and videos.
 (Only files are supported in this directory.)
-The file name can be customized, for example, icon.png.

 profile Indicates a custom configuration file.
 You can obtain the file content by using the getProfileByAbility API.
-(Only files are supported in this directory.)
+(Only JSON files are supported in this directory.)
 The file name can be customized, for example, test_profile.json.

 Media Resource Types